The Salt of Cervia- The Adriatic’s white gold

 It’s an euphoric moment of celebrations that historically represents the last step of salt production.
 Salt is put on small flat-bottomed boats called burchielle and transported to the productions areas and finally to the stocking sites.

-It is a moment of collective happiness that is still celebrated today with the culture and food festival Sapore di Sale (“Taste of salt” but also the title of a traditional Italian summer song from the ’60s) that finds its higher moment in the free distribution of salt.
+It is a moment of collective happiness that is still celebrated today with the culture and food festival Sapore di Sale (“Taste of salt”and the title of a traditional Italian summer song from the ’60s) that finds its higher moment in the free distribution of salt.